mgonzs13/llama_ros/README.md

 rclpy.init()

-# create the llama_ros embeddings for lanchain
+# create the llama_ros embeddings for langchain
 embeddings = LlamaROSEmbeddings()

 # create a vector database and assign it